 - 01.07: Provide teachers PD to assist in developing a better writing program throughout the district that uses consistent norms across grade levels and across subjects.

 The following is the substantive difference for the action listed above.

-- 01.07: PD was not planned nor implemented in the area of school wide writing this year.
+- 01.07: We have not implemented this action.